 A dry wine has little to no residual sugar, meaning it is not sweet.
-This term can be confusing because it is often used to describe a wine's taste and sugar content.
-Due to its other flavor components, wine can be technically dry (low sugar content) but still taste fruity or sweet due to its other flavor components.
-Dry wines tend to be less sweet and savory or tart than sweet wines.
+This term can be confusing because it is often used to describe a wine’s taste and sugar content.
+Due to its other flavour components, wine can be technically dry (low sugar content) but still taste fruity or sweet due to its other flavour components.
+Dry wines tend to be less sweet and savoury or tart than sweet wines.

 The body of a wine refers to its weight and texture on your palate.
 This can be influenced by alcohol content, sugar, and tannins.
 Wines can be classified as light-bodied, medium-bodied, or full-bodied.
 Light-bodied wines are typically more delicate and refreshing, with lower alcohol content.
 Medium-bodied wines have more weight and complexity, while full-bodied wines are rich, bold, and often higher in alcohol.
 The grape variety, climate, and winemaking techniques can also influence the body of a wine.

 As wine ages, its flavours, aromas, and textures can evolve and become more complex.
-Some wines are meant to be consumed young and fresh, while others benefit from aging for several years or even decades.
-Factors such as grape variety, winemaking techniques, and storage conditions can all influence a wine's aging potential.
+Some wines are meant to be consumed young and fresh, while others benefit from ageing for several years or even decades.
+Factors such as grape variety, winemaking techniques, and storage conditions can all influence a wine’s ageing potential.

-Earthy is a term used to describe wines with aromas and flavors reminiscent of the earth, such as soil, minerals, or even mushrooms.
+Earthy is a term used to describe wines with aromas and flavours reminiscent of the earth, such as soil, minerals, or even mushrooms.
 This characteristic can result from the grape variety, the terroir (the unique combination of climate, soil, and other environmental factors of the vineyard), or the winemaking techniques.
-Earthy wines can be intriguing and complex, offering a different flavor profile than fruit-forward wines.
+Earthy wines can be intriguing and complex, offering a different flavour profile than fruit-forward wines.

 Understanding these important wine terms can help you fully evaluate and appreciate great wine.
 Whether you’re a novice wine drinker or a seasoned connoisseur, knowing the language of wine can enhance your overall experience and deepen your enjoyment of this complex and fascinating beverage.